MaximilianoRicoTabo/pmpro-toolkit/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-toolkit/issues

 == Changelog ==
+= 0.8 - 2023-03-30 =
+* SECURITY: Now stripping password data from the checkout debug email.
+Even though this is a prerelease plugin and typically run on dev/staging sites, if you were running the debug email feature on a live site, we strongly encourage you to find those emails and delete them from your email.
+* FEATURE: Added a "when" option for the checkout debug emails.
+You can now set these emails to happen on all checkout page loads, only submissions, or only when an error is thrown.
+* ENHANCEMENT: Now running the checkout debug email code later so we can include any success/warning/error message that was shown in the email.
+* ENHANCEMENT: Adjusted the layout and wording of the checkout debug email.
+* BUG FIX: Fixed issue where the "was submitted" section of the checkout debug email was showing incorrect values.

 = 0.7 - 2022-06-02 =
 * SECURITY: Improved data sanitization and escaping in various areas of the plugin.
 * ENHANCEMENT: Added Import and Export functionality.
 Data to import or export between sites are as follows: membership levels, Email Templates, Payment & SSL Settings and Advanced Settings.